lynnlangit/gcp-essentials/4_big data_and_genomics/4a_BigQuery/README.md

 ### BigQuery Dataset (Table) Types

-BigQuery supports three types of external data sources (or tables).
-For all types metadata and schema is stored in BigQuery, but data is stored outside of BigQuery.
-The three possible types are as follows:
+BigQuery supports several types of external data sources (or tables).
+For external tables metadata and schema is stored in BigQuery, but data is stored outside of BigQuery.
+BG also support linked datasets.
+The possible types are as follows:

 - [External Tables](https://cloud.google.com/bigquery/docs/external-tables)
     - structured data is stored in Cloud Storage or another GCP service